AleksandarBayrev/general-linux-fixes/README.md

 ## How to Install KVM_QEMU on Manjaro_Archlinux.pdf
 * This file includes a tutorial on how to setup KVM/QEMU on Arch/Manjaro

+## zram-generator.conf
+* This file configures ZRAM on new Linux distros that do not have swap partition enabled.
+Copy it to /etc/systemd.